IBM/event-automation/_connectors/kc-sink-singlestore/index.md

 categories:
   - Databases
 ---
-SingleStore sink connector writes data from Kafka topics to a SingleStore (MemSQL) database.
+The SingleStore sink connector writes data from Kafka topics to a SingleStore (MemSQL) database.